TheSakurist/GWN/README.md

 # Guess Who Nikke Edition

-Welcome to the Guess Who Game App!
-This application allows you to create and play a multiplayer "Guess Who" game with friends using girls from the gacha game "Goddess of Victory: Nikke"
+Welcome to the Guess Who Nikke Edition!
+This application allows you play a "Guess Who" game with friends using girls from the gacha game "Goddess of Victory: Nikke"

 ![image](https://github.com/user-attachments/assets/53a48e43-da5f-4f3e-93ec-8d62fc058574)